McTavishLab/R_OpenTree_tutorials/README.md

-# Using the Open Tree of Life for your Research --using R!
+# Using the Open Tree of Life for your Research -- with R!
-## Secyion of the Workshop "Using the Open Tree of Life for your Research", SSB 2020, Gainesville, Florida.
+## Section of the Workshop "Using the Open Tree of Life for your Research", SSB 2020, Gainesville, Florida.

 This repository contains the lesson website for the R section of the workshop "Using the Open Tree of Life for your Research",